 School nurses work across education and health, providing a link between school, home and the community in order to improve the health and wellbeing of children and young people aged 4-18 years.

-School nurses are qualified and registered nurses or midwives many of whom have chosen to gain additional experience, training and qualifications to become specialist community public health nurses (SCPHN - SN).Their additional training in public health helps them to support children and young people and their families in making healthy lifestyle choices, enabling them to reach their full potential and enjoy life.
+- School nurses are qualified and registered nurses or midwives who have chosen to gain experience, training and qualifications to become specialist community public health nurses.

 - Each primary school has a named school nurse who can be contacted either through the school or directly at Lukis House.
 We can provide confidential help and advice to children, parents, carers and families in these areas:

 - Help and support for parents and carers to meet their children's health needs such as healthy lifestyle, enuresis (bed-wetting), sleep and hygiene.

 - Support parents and carers with their child's physical and emotional health and behaviour.